-Research within the School of Optometry and Vision Science has been grouped into six broad themes.
+Research within the School of Optometry and Vision Science has been grouped into several broad themes.
 Learn more about the exciting work taking place in the labs associated with each area of research.

 As we age, changes occur to our vision and eye health.
 With an ageing population, age-related diseases of the eye such as glaucoma and macular degeneration, are becoming more prevalent.
 Researchers in the School of Optometry and Vision Science are working to enable improved detection and monitoring of age-related eye conditions and identify potential markers of disease progression in neurodegenerative disorders such as Alzheimer’s disease.

 Between 1 in 10 and 1 in 20 New Zealand children have some form of vision problem which, if left untreated, could affect literacy and academic performance.
 Our research is opening up more effective ways of catching vision problems earlier, and developing innovative ways of treating those problems to reduce longterm effects on children.

 The prevalence of myopia is high and increasing: it is now around 25% in USA and Europe, but up to 70% in parts of Asia.
 Myopia poses significant socioeconomic problems.
 In addition to the cost of spectacles or contact lenses it increases the risk of glaucoma and cataract.
 High myopia also increases the risk of retinal detachment, retinal degeneration and visual impairment, and imposes an increasing burden on our health system.